 The National Conservation Lands make up only ten percent of all lands managed by the Bureau of Land Management (BLM), and are far from realizing their conservation potential.

 In addition to protecting important wildlife habitat and cultural resources, protected public lands are an economic driver for local businesses and surrounding communities, as well as for our country’s $646 billion outdoor recreation economy.
 Protected public lands ensure these non-renewable resources that attract visitors from around the world will be around for future generations.
-We are working with local communities to have these areas protected either by Congress or by the President using his authority under the Antiquities Act.
+We are working with local communities and other stakeholders to have these areas protected either by Congress or by the President using his authority under the Antiquities Act.

 Here are some of the areas and organizations we’re working with to protect the best remaining places managed by the BLM.
 Many other great campaigns are happening across western communities to protect important areas, where local people are making their voices heard and working to protect our national heritage.

 Bodie Hills, California